-- If left outside, you can reduce the fertilizer as they will be getting some natural fertilizer from birds, bugs, spiders, etc., but if they look unhappy, soak them in a bath with mild bromeliad fertilizer for an hour or more each month.
+Cut back on the fertilizer now that your air plants are outside because they will be getting natural fertilizer from birds, bugs, spiders, etc. If you notice they are looking unhappy during one of your inspections, you can soak them in a bath with a mild bromeliad fertilizer for an hour or more each month.